Overview of Results Reporting

 One Percent Manual Tally

-The one percent manual tally is a legally required election canvassing procedure that takes place after the polls have closed on Election Day to ensure the accuracy of the vote before the official results are certified.
+The one percent manual tally is a legally required election audit that takes place after the polls have closed on Election Day to ensure the accuracy of the vote before the official results are certified.
 The procedure begins with the randomized selection of precincts from Vote Centers and batches of Vote by Mail ballots through a dice roll using three ten-sided dice.
 Ballots will then be tallied by hand to verify the reported results.
 For each contest not included in the one percent manual tally, an additional voting precinct or batch with that contest will be tallied.

 Certification of the Election